Pilot report: Body

 Remarks (/RM) report on other weather conditions that are not covered in the rest of the PIREP may include such things as icing in precipitation, thunderstorms, St. Elmo's fire and frontal conditions.
 There are many other types of weather conditions that could be reported in a PIREP.
+In the United States, the Federal Aviation Administration launched a program called SKYSPOTTER to train pilots in observing and reporting weather while in flight.
+Reports submitted by these pilots are annotated with /AWC at the end of the remarks section.

-The above explanation of PIREP fields is Canadian.
-The United States version may also include a weather (/WX) group, while other countries may use other groups and measurements.
+The explanations above is mostly north American.
+Other countries may use other groups and measurements.

 Examples of PIREPs

 These examples are taken from the Canadian MANOBS (Manual of Surface Weather Observations) published by Environment Canada.